OBOFoundry/OBOFoundry.github.io/docs/PrinciplesReviewWorkflow.md

 This page describes the process for reviewing and updating existing [OBO Foundry Principles](http://obofoundry.github.io/principles/fp-000-summary.html) and creating new ones.

-# Reviewing and rewriting existing principles #
+# Reviewing and updating existing principles #

-  * Discuss among those on the call
+  * Discuss changes on working group call
-  * Write up proposed revision on github as a ticket (not PR)
+  * Write up proposed revisions as a GitHub issue (not a pull request)
-  * Inform the EWG via email that the ticket needs discussion (if it doesn’t happen automatically)
+  * Inform the Editorial WG via email that the ticket needs discussion (if it doesn’t happen automatically)
-  * Two-week commenting period on Issue Tracker
+  * Two-week commenting period on GitHub issue tracker
-  * Make public any incremental improvements
+  * Make any incremental improvements on the tracker
-  * When the EWG final version is ready, discuss with Operations Committee
+  * When the Editorial WG agrees on a final version, discuss on an Operations Committee call or via the issue  tracke
-  * Make PR
+  * Make a pull request
-  * Two-week commenting period on the PR
+  * Two-week commenting period on the pull request
-  * Final public upload.
+  * Upload final changes to OBO Foundry web site for public viewing.

 # Writing New Principles #

+The need for a new principle can arise when existing an existing principle tries to cover too much and requires splitting, or as new needs arise within the community.
+The procedure is similar to revision of existing principles.

+  * Discuss new principle on working group call
+  * Write up proposed principle as a GitHub issue (not a pull request)
+  * Inform the Editorial WG via email that the ticket needs discussion (if it doesn’t happen automatically)
+  * Two-week commenting period on GitHub issue tracker
+  * Make any incremental improvements on the tracker
+  * When the Editorial WG agrees on a final version, discuss on an Operations Committee call or via the issue tracker
+  * Make a pull request
+  * Two-week commenting period on the pull request
+  * Upload final changes to OBO Foundry web site for public viewing.